 Additionally, a pool cushion keeps rain, leaves, and snow from gathering in the pool’s center.
 Rather than that, debris accumulates at the pool’s outside borders, where you can easily reach and remove it.

 You should not fully inflate pool pillows.
-There must be some space saved for the compression when the device absorbs the expansion of ice.
+There must be some space saved for compression when the device absorbs the expansion of ice.

 Normally, ice expands outward in the absence of an air pillow.
 Expanding increases the strain on the pool cover, the pool walls, as well as your pool supplies and equipment.
 The expansion of your cover, liner, and walls might eventually cause significant structural damage.